5Amogh/react-usingwebcomponent-app/README.md

-# Getting Started with Create React App
+# Demo React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses webcomponent developed by [https://github.com/5Amogh/questionnaire-player];

+## Using Webcomponent

+For now, the script and styles have been directly into `src` of the app and the same have been imported in `App.js`.

+In case of compilation errors, re-run the app (keep re-running until it works! in case it doesn't compile the first time :))

 ## Available Scripts